Skip to main content

 (iv) identifying how long they have been an undocumented resident. how long they have been an undocumented resident.
 After gathering all information, approval from the district director is required and is documented as a case contact; and

-(M) when the Safety Plan monitor is approved, ensures that each adult household member submits fingerprints to OBI within five-business days of running the name-based criminal history records search through OBI, regardless of the type of background search requested.
-OBI is notified when the Safety Plan monitor is denied; and
+(L) when the Safety Plan monitor is approved, ensures that each adult household member submits fingerprints to OBI within five-business days of running the name-based criminal history records search through OBI, regardless of the type of background search requested.
+OBI is notified when the Safety Plan monitor is denied and no longer being utilized; and

-(N) documents information obtained regarding the assessment of the Safety Plan monitor, household members, and other Safety Plan participants as a Contact in KIDS and files copies of the completed forms in the KK case file associated with the CPS investigation.
+(M) documents information obtained regarding the assessment of the Safety Plan monitor, household members, and other Safety Plan participants as a Contact and in the Connections screens in KIDS, and files copies of the completed forms in the KK case file associated with the CPS investigation.
 Records are not stored in the document management system.

 (3) When a child is placed in protective or emergency custody, the guidelines in OAC 340:75-7-15 are followed prior to the child's placement in a kinship home.